 - Projects that are Under Construction.

 The table below summarizes the development activity, as of January 2021, in nine Santa Clara County cities where most development is taking place.
 Overall, these cities have 3.49 jobs in the pipeline for each housing unit.
+Because of the high volume of development in San Jose, SV@Home maintains more detailed and frequently updated information on the Jobs and Housing Pipeline in San Jose.

 It is noteworthy that five cities – Cupertino, Gilroy, Los Altos, Milpitas and Morgan Hill– each have fewer than one job for each housing unit in the pipeline.
 The other four cities all have more than two jobs for each housing unit in the pipeline, with some being significantly higher.
 Overall, these four cities collectively have 4.11 jobs for each unit in the pipeline.
 While there is no one scientific response to the ratio of employed residents to housing units, SV@Home uses a ballpark figure of 1.4 jobs to new homes.